Parity-transfer $({}^{16}{\rm O},{}^{16}{\rm F}(0^-,{\rm g.s.}))$ reaction as a selective probe of isovector $0^-$ states in nuclei: Acknowledgment

 We thank the accelerator staff at the RIKEN Nishina Center, and the CNS, the University of Tokyo, for providing us with the excellent beam.
 We also would like to thank Professor Toshio Suzuki for the helpful discussion.
-This work was supported by JSPS KAKENHI Grants No. 23840053, No. 14J09731, and No. 16K17683.
+This work was supported by JSPS KAKENHI Grants No. 17002003, No. 23840053, No. 14J09731, No. 16K17683, and No. 20H01928.